All Episodes

 Why should I waste any time preparing?

-So they gave Obama the excuse that he was smarter than anybody, and he was conveying by his detachment and his lackadaisical attitude his lack of interest that he didn't even think Romney had any business being and he, Obama, he, it was beneath him to even do that.
+And he was conveying by his detachment and his lackadaisical attitude, his lack of interest, that he didn't even think Romney had any business being.

-And then after that they started talking about how Obama was also brilliant because he came off as authentic.
+And then after that, they started talking about how Obama was also brilliant because he came off as authentic.

-He wasn't overprepared, he wasn't prepared at all.
+He wasn't prepared at all.

 And if you remember, folks, that first debate, it was bad.

-Because if you remember you were a Romney supporter, remember how up you were after that debate.
+Remember how up you were after that debate.

-And then remember in the next two debates when Benghazi came up and a couple of and Romney didn't touch them.
+And then remember in the next two debates, when Benghazi came up and a couple of, and Romney didn't touch them, remember how mad you got?

 You didn't think Romney didn't know it.